-Last year’s Hurricane Maria effectively destroyed Puerto Rico’s power grid, leaving millions without power for months.
+In 2017, Hurricane Maria effectively destroyed Puerto Rico’s power grid, leaving millions without power for months.
 Following Hurricane Sandy in 2012, more than two million people were without power in New York.
 The infamous “Snowpacalypse” storm of 2009 created power outages in areas from West Virginia to the Canadian Atlantic Provinces.
 Utility companies can only prepare for and expect these weather events — relying on skilled meteorologists to provide as much detail and warning as possible within daily weather forecast bulletins and alerts.

 Utility companies don’t just rely on weather forecasting for severe weather instances, but for building purposes as well.
 For example, a proposed wind farm focused on generating renewable energy needs to scout a location that will provide consistent wind.
 The wind farm operator also needs to take severe weather like lightning, hail, ice and extreme winds into consideration, to avoid damaging the wind turbines.
 Approximately 65% of wind turbines in North America reside in areas where snow and icing conditions can occur.
 Similarly, solar farm operators need to choose a location without dense cloud-cover or fog, which can absorb the sun’s rays, or ice, snow or dust, which coats panels, making them ineffective.